Effect of pollen source and area distribution on yield and fruit quality of 'Khalas' date palm (Phoenix dactylifera, L.) under Saudi Arabia conditions

 Experimental design and statistical analysis:

-Data illustrated in Table 2, showed that there were non-significant between locations (Riyadh and Al-Ahsaa) in fruit weight, seed weight and fruit diameter during 2012 and 2013, also during 2013 in fruit set, bunch weight, fruit volume and during 2012 fruit length only.
+There were significant differences between males in acidity and fruit moisture during 2012 and 2013, also in reducing and total sugars in 2012 only Effect of female tree locations on physical and chemical characteristics of date palm “Khalas” Data illustrated in Table 2, showed that there were non-significant between locations (Riyadh and Al-Ahsaa) in fruit weight, seed weight and fruit diameter during 2012 and 2013, also during 2013 in fruit set, bunch weight, fruit volume and during 2012 fruit length only.

 There were significant differences during 2012 in fruit set, bunch weight fruit volume and during 2013 in fruit length.

 Moreover, there were non-significant differences in some chemical characters such as reducing and fruit moisture during 2012 and 2013, also during 2013 and 2012 in SSC and total sugars percentages, respectively.

 There were significant differences between locations in acidity during 2012 and 2013 and during 2012 and 2013 in SSC and total sugars percentages, respectively.